eliaskohut/BlogExpress/README.md

 If you would like to contribute to the development of BlogExpress, feel free to submit a pull request.
 Before doing so, please read the CONTRIBUTING.md file for guidelines.

-## License

-BlogExpress is licensed under the MIT license.
-See the LICENSE.md file for details.

 ## Contact

 If you have any questions or comments about BlogExpress, you can reach me at eliaskohut@gmail.com.